 Ottolenghi’s Blood Orange & Fennel Salad with Burrata

-When life gives you blood oranges, you make this salad!
-Actually, friends gave them to me who had ordered them from Sicitrus.
+When life gives you blood oranges, you make this salad: Blood Orange & Fennel Salad with Burrata.
+Actually, friends gave the blood oranges to me who had ordered them from Sicitrus.
 They were delicious.
 Small in size, but big in flavour!
 Not to mention the colours, wow, like a deed red sunset.

 Ottolenghi's Blood Orange & Fennel Salad with Burrata